AninditaBasu/AninditaBasu/README.md

 ## Work experience

-(Deliverables for each area is listed in no particular order.)
+(Deliverables for each area are listed in no particular order.)

 ### Writing